iiasa/message-ix-models/doc/transport/index.rst

 MESSAGEix-Transport extends the formulation described by McCollum et al. (2017) :cite:`mccollum-2017` for the older, MESSAGE V framework that predated MESSAGEix.
 Some inherited information about the older model is collected at :doc:`old`.

-Information about MESSAGEix-Transport, its inputs, configuration, implementation, and output, are organized according to this diagram:
+This documentation of MESSAGEix-Transport, its inputs, configuration, implementation, and output, are organized according to this diagram:

 .. figure:: https://raw.githubusercontent.com/khaeru/doc/main/image/data-stages.svg